d2l-ai/d2l-en/chapter_linear-networks/linear-regression-concise.md

 we will use it anyway just to familiarize you with the most standard workflow.

-Recall the architecture of a single-layer network as shown in :numref:`fig_singleneuron`.
+Recall the architecture of a single-layer network as shown in :numref:`fig_single_neuron`.
 The layer is said to be *fully-connected* because each of its inputs is connected to each of its outputs by means of a matrix-vector multiplication.